Megacolon: Chagas disease

-Why T. cruzi causes the destruction, however, remains to be determined.
+Why T. cruzi causes the destruction remains to be determined.
 There is evidence for the presence of specific neurotoxins as well as a disorderly immune system reaction.

 Diagnosis

 Diagnosis is achieved mainly by plain and contrasted radiographical and ultrasound imaging.
 Colonic marker transit studies are useful to distinguish colonic inertia from functional outlet obstruction causes.
 In this test, the patient swallows a water-soluble bolus of radiocontrast agent and films are obtained 1, 3, and 5 days later.
 Patients with colonic inertia show the marker spread throughout the large intestines, while patients with outlet obstruction exhibit slow accumulations of markers in some places.
 A colonoscopy can also be used to rule out mechanical obstructive causes.
 Anorectal manometry may help to differentiate acquired from congenital forms.
 Rectal biopsy is recommended to make a final diagnosis of Hirschsprung disease.